 \acknowledgments

-The authors thank Glenn Barnich, Zezhou Hu, Yi Li, Hao Ouyang, Yuting Wen, Jie Xu, Zhi-jun Yin, and Yu-fan Zheng for the valuable discussions.
-This research was supported in part by the National Natural Science Foundation of China (NSFC) under Grant No.~11735001, No.~12275004, No.~12475053, No.~12235016, No.~11935009.
+The authors thank Glenn Barnich, Zezhou Hu, Yi Li, Hao Ouyang, Yu-ting Wen, Jie Xu, Zhi-jun Yin, and Yu-fan Zheng for the valuable discussions.
+This research was supported in part by the National Natural Science Foundation of China (NSFC) under Grants No.~11735001, No.~12275004, No.~12475053, No.~12235016, No.~11935009.
 P.M.~is also supported in part by Tianjin University Self-Innovation Fund Extreme Basic Research Project Grant No. 2025XJ21-0007.